 If you’re looking for an indoor climbing wall rope, the 40-meter Edelrid Boa 9.8mm Climbing Rope is an excellent fit.
 Its relative shortness matches the length of indoor training routes, while the versatile 9.8mm diameter suits most climbing styles.
 The rope lacks dry protection or sharp edge resistance, both of which are unnecessary inside.
-The simplicity of its design helps to keep the cost down, and Amazon reviewers praise the rope for its affordability and its high quality (to be expected from Edelrid, a German company with over 150 years of rope-making experience).
+The simplicity of its design helps to keep the cost down, although the rope is relatively high-quality (to be expected from Edelrid, a German company with over 150 years of rope-making experience).

 The rope weighs 62 grams/meter and features the brand’s Thermo Shield technology, which uses a heat treatment cure to ensure a suppleness that lasts throughout its lifespan.
 The UIAA safety ratings are as follows: A dynamic elongation of 32 percent, a static elongation of 9.3 percent and an impact force of 8.8 kN.
 In testing, the rope withstood seven severe falls, making it a trustworthy option for rookie climbers.
 Available in oasis/flame color on Amazon, the rope also comes in longer lengths for sport climbing routes.

 Best Bicolor Rope: Sterling Evolution Velocity Bicolor Climbing Rope